Purdue-CS193/lab-1-drewwiegel/index.md

 - We learn skills essential for industry
 - We're given the tools necessary to succeed in Purdue CS
+- We learn a lot of info while only meeting once a week

 ## Welcome to GitHub Pages